peterbillhu/PQSC2DPerovskites/README.md

 2. Ripser [2] (available on https://ripser.scikit-tda.org/en/latest/)
 3. Persim [3] (available on https://persim.scikit-tda.org/en/latest/reference/index.html)

-**Remark** We note that the core algorithms and functions developed on this project are purely based on the Gudhi package.
-However, some plotting and persistence diagram analysis tools may involve Ripser and Pesim.
-For users who are purely interested in the PH of quotient complexes, they can remove the code that involve Ripser and Persim.
+**Remark** It is important to highlight that the fundamental algorithms and functions developed for this project are exclusively built upon the Gudhi package.
+Nevertheless, certain tools for plotting and persistence diagram analysis may incorporate Ripser and Persim.
+Users who are specifically focused on the persistent homology of quotient complexes have the option to remove the code associated with Ripser and Persim.

 ## Released versions